Behaviour Support

 Behaviour support uses direct and indirect interventions with young people, families and/or schools to help respond to behaviours that are limiting the young person’s ability to participate as they would like.

 A direct intervention might be through a one-to-one session with the young person.
-Support frequently involves the clinician working through and supporting the parents, teachers or carers of the young person to understand behavioural and environmental factors and to guide them in implementing changes and strategies over time.
+Support often involves the clinician working through and supporting the parents, teachers or carers of the young person to understand behavioural and environmental factors and to guide them on how to make changes and put strategies in place over time.

 An indirect intervention might be a workshop their parent or teacher attends, so while the parent or teacher is attending in support of the young person, it is called indirect intervention because the young person doesn’t attend.